 The process for the COVID-19 antibody test is simple.
 All it requires is a quick blood draw.
-No appointment is necessary and we will call you with the results in 48 hours or less.
+No appointment is necessary, and you’ll receive your results in 48 hours or less.

 Our more than 65 locations in Florida are open 365 days a year to ensure you can visit us at your convenience.
 From vaccinations to testing, our physician-led team is here to help you get back to normal life, now.

 Are you ready to empower yourself and take charge of your health?
 Walk in to any of our state-of-the-art clinics for COVID-19 Quantitative Antibody testing today, or contact us for more information.